 Anyone can enter and many locals put on their artistic hat for this one event every year.
 It is a wonderful way to add to your festival experience - become a tree jumper artist!

 Warwick Art Gallery also coordinates an annual collaborative yarnbombing project for Jumpers and Jazz in July, created by the Yarntopians team.
 All of their creations are stunning, however none has created more attention and excitement worldwide as the fabulous KNITCHEN of 2014.
 This magical artwork replicated a quirky country kitchen and it was made entirely from knitted, crochet, wrapped and felted elements.
-Other projects created by the team include a yarnbombed VW Beetle (2010), Warwick Art Gallery walkway (2011), The Woollow Tree and Petal the golf cart (2015), Yarntopia (2016), The Travelling Ravellers (2017) and Home Sweet Home (2018) and Off the Grid (2019).
+Other projects created by the team include a yarnbombed VW Beetle (2010), Warwick Art Gallery walkway (2011), The Woollow Tree and Petal the golf cart (2015), Yarntopia (2016), The Travelling Ravellers (2017), Home Sweet Home (2018) and Off the Grid (2019).

 Tree Jumper Exhibition